Sportster Cam Bushings

 An Ironhead's cam cover, also known as the gear cover, is made of aluminium, and has six bronze bushings pressed into it.
 It is a load-bearing cover, as it supports four cams, the pinion shaft, and an idler gear.

 There is no problem finding new replacement cam bushings for your Ironhead Sportster.
 Aftermarket kits usually come with new bushings, cam plates, bushing pins, and four cam bearings.
 There are two kits available, one for 1957-1976 XL models, and one for 1977-1985 XL models.

-Cam bushings are offered by several different manufacturers.
+New cam bushings are offered by several manufacturers.
 Avoid foreign-made parts and buy U.S. quality bushings.
 I paid $105 + shipping from an ebay store.